nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

 }
 ```

-   Explanation: This code uses Brian Kernighan's algorithm to count the number of set bits (1s) in an integer.
+   **Explanation**: This code uses Brian Kernighan's algorithm to count the number of set bits (1s) in an integer.
 In each iteration, it flips the **least significant set bit** to 0 by performing a bitwise AND operation with `num - 1`.
 This effectively counts and removes one set bit in each iteration.